Do I have to give my name when I report?

 First, you must have a strong commitment to children, abundant patience and understanding and, above all else, a big heart with love to spare.
 You must also be over 21 years old, single, married or living in a relationship, and not convicted of violent acts or crimes against children.
 You must be able to provide appropriate sleeping space for foster children apart from the foster parent(s); medical clearance; and references.
 You must be willing to participate in a home study process and in training; must have a demonstrated ability in caring for children and their families, and must have sufficient income.
 For more information on becoming a foster parent, please call 215-683-4DHS and an informational packet will be sent to your address.

-The Youth Study Center is a secure detention facility in which youthful offenders await their hearing before Juvenile Court, or where they wait for placement following the hearing.
+The Juvenile Justice Services Center is a secure detention facility in which youthful offenders await their hearing before Juvenile Court, or where they wait for placement following the hearing.
 Visits from parents are permitted and may occur daily during scheduled visiting hours.

 Where do I go if I need help with parenting?